xiix0/scam/README.md

-You will be successful in love.
+You will gain money by an illegal action.